omgnetwork/elixir-omg/docs/api_specs/includes/watcher_api_specs.md

 {
     "event": "noncanonical_ife",
     "details": {
-        "inflight_blocknum"  : 10000,
-        "inflight_tx_index"  : 12,
-        "inflight_input_index"  : 1,
-        "competing_blocknum"  : 10000,
-        "competing_tx_index"  : 10,
-        "competing_input_index"  : 0,
+        "txbytes": "F3170101C0940000..."
     }
 }
 ```

-An non-canonical in-flight exit has been started.
+An in-flight exit of a non-canonical transaction has been started.
 It should be challenged.
 <aside class="warning"> Not Implemented Yet.</aside>

 Event details:
 Attribute | Type | Description
 --------- | ------- | -----------
-inflight_blocknum | integer | Block number of the in-flight transaction
-inflight_tx_index | integer | Index of the in-flight transaction
+txbytes | Hex encoded string | The in-flight transaction that the event relates to
-inflight_input_index | integer | Index of the double-spent input in the in-flight transaction
-competing_blocknum | integer | Block number of the spending transaction
-competing_tx_index | integer | Index of the spending transaction
-competing_input_index | integer | Index of the double-spent input in the competing transaction

 #### `invalid_ife_challenge`
 > A invalid_ife_challenge event